-The Nanoliter Osmometer is a high precision temperature controlled stage designed for optical microscopy.
-Tight temperature control of the sample (<0.001°C) allows visualization of ice nucleation, growth and melting with high accuracy and temperature stability.
+The Nanoliter Osmometer is a high-precision temperature-controlled stage designed for optical microscopy.
+It allows for precise control of the sample temperature (<0.001°C), enabling detailed observation of ice nucleation, growth, and melting.

-The Nanoliter Osmometer is controlled by special software, which enables various types of temperature control, such as step, ramp and dwell.
-The software also allows synchronized video recording to directly monitor and analyze changes of the physical characteristics of the sample, such as size, shape and optical signal.
+The Nanoliter Osmometer is controlled by special software that enables various types of temperature control, such as step, ramp and dwell.
+The software also allows synchronized video recording to directly monitor and analyze changes in the physical characteristics of the sample, such as size, shape, and optical signal.

-Nanoliter Osmometer was originally designed to investigate micron-sized ice crystals behavior under optical microscope.
-It allows determination of the melting and freezing point of an aqueous solution using nanoliter droplets.
-Such measurements are extremely valuable for quantitative evaluation of antifreeze activity, re-crystallization studies etc.
+The Nanoliter Osmometer was originally designed to investigate micron-sized ice crystals behavior under an optical microscope.
+It allows the determination of an aqueous solution's melting and freezing point using nanoliter droplets.
+Such measurements are extremely valuable for quantitative evaluation of antifreeze activity, re-crystallization studies, and more.

 Braslavsky I, Drori R. LabVIEW-operated novel nanoliter osmometer for ice binding protein investigations.
 J Vis Exp.
 2013 Feb 4;(72):e4189. doi: 10.3791/4189.